developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ### enable(<span class="text-info">HASH</span> propertyMap)
-Enabling the scanner puts it in a state where it will respond to the trigger (on devices with a hardware trigger) or will accept a command to initiate a soft scan (start method).
+Enabling the scanner puts it in a state that responds to the trigger (on devices with a hardware trigger) or will accept a command to initiate a soft scan (start method).
 Scanned barcodes will be available to the application through the callback provided to this method.
-Only one scanner on the device can be enabled at any one time, to switch between the imager and camera scanners (for example) then first disable the currently enabled scanner.
-If you do not specify a callback to this method you will received the scanned data as keystrokes.
-Note that it is necessary to enable the scanner on WM/CE devices prior to being able to retrieve the state of properties.
+Only one scanner can be enabled on the device at any one time.
+To switch between the imager and camera scanners (for example), then first disable the currently enabled scanner.
+If a callback to this method is not specified, the scanned data will be returned as keystrokes. **Note**: It is necessary to enable the scanner on Windows Mobile/CE devices prior to retrieving the state of properties.

 ####Parameters
-<ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure the scanner, for example enable specific symbologies or check digits.
+<ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure the scanner, for example to enable specific symbologies or check digits.
 Valid `properties` for this parameter are the properties available to this API module.
-Check the <a href='#api-barcode?Properties'>property section</a> for applicable properties.
-Not providing properties to this function will use the scanner's default properties, or those previously set on the Scanner instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>
+Check the <a href='#api-barcode?Properties'>property section</a> for applicable properties. failure to provide properties to this function will use the scanner's default properties, or those previously set on the Scanner instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>data : <span class='text-info'>STRING</span><p>The data decoded by the scanner or imaging device. </p></li><li>source : <span class='text-info'>STRING</span><p>The source device and human readable decoder type of the decoded barcode or symbol. </p></li><li>type : <span class='text-info'>STRING</span><p>Hex value representing the decoder type. </p></li><li>time : <span class='text-info'>STRING</span><p>The time at which the decode occurred (hh:mm:ss) </p></li><li>length : <span class='text-info'>STRING</span><p>The length of the decoded barcode or symbol. </p></li><li>direction : <span class='text-info'>STRING</span><p>The direction the barcode was scanned, either forward, reverse or unavailable. </p></li></ul></ul>